Bayesian Evidence Synthesis for the common effect model: Bayesian Evidence Synthesis

 Each $\mathcal{T}_k$ is comparing the same models $M_0$ and $M_1$, with the latter describing the addition of one covariate to $M_0$.
 In what follows, we will stick to the case where $M_0$ is the null model which assumes a constant expected response across all observations and $M_1$ describes either a difference in means between two groups for a dichotomous ${X_1}$, or the linear effect of a continuous ${X_1}$ on the response $Y$.
-The proposed methodology can be easily employed to accommodate model comparisons within the multiple linear regression setup as discussed in Section \ref{sec:2.2} (see Equation \ref{eq:2.3}).
+The proposed methodology can be easily employed to accommodate the synthesis of effect estimates in cases they are extracted from model comparisons within the multiple linear regression setup, as discussed in Section \ref{sec:2.2} (see e.g. Equation \ref{eq:2.21}).

 We denote by $BF$, $\Lambda$, $T$ the true, unknown, values of the statistics that we would obtain if all raw data were available, $BF_k$, $\Lambda_k$, $T_k$ are the corresponding statistics calculated from the $k$-th dataset and $\widetilde{BF}$, $\widetilde{\Lambda}$, $\widetilde{T}$ denote the synthesized statistics from the respective sample specific test statistics $\{BF_k\}_{k=1}^K$, $\{\Lambda_k\}_{k=1}^K$ or $\{T_k\}_{k=1}^K$.
 Our interest lies in calculating $BF_{10}=BF$, i.e. the evidence taking into account all $K$ datasets.
 Thus, we are interested in methods that result in $\widetilde{BF}\approx BF$.